openservicemesh/osm-docs/content/en/docs/guides/app_onboarding/app_protocol_selection.md

 The application protocol configuration described is applicable to both SMI and Permissive traffic policy modes.

+> Note: If the `appProtocol` field on the service's port is not set, OSM defaults to HTTP.

 ### Examples

 Consider the following SMI traffic access and traffic specs policies: